 Fine acidity with a medium body, it’s fragrant with sweet caramel overtones and notes of tobacco and spice.

-Located at Hacienda El Cafetal in San Cristobal Island, one of the largest of 61 islands in the Galapagos archipelago, Galapagos Organic is grown under natural forest shade.
+Located at Hacienda El Cafetal in San Cristobal Island, one of the largest of 61 islands in the Galapagos archipelago, Galapagos is grown under natural forest shade.
 This means, the green beans are dried by soft sunlight, which makes them truly unique.
 Considered an heirloom bourbon variety, this coffee is grown from the same trees dating back to 1875.
-Galapagos Island law prohibits the use of chemicals and other pesticides making this coffee authentic and organic.
+Galapagos Island law prohibits the use of chemicals and other pesticides making this coffee authentic.